-- Injury to fibrocartilaginous zone between main patella and accessory fragment
+- Injury to the fibrocartilaginous zone between the main patella and accessory fragment

-- Fibrrocartilaginous zone does not heal leading to persistent pain
+- Fibrocartilaginous zone does not heal leading to persistent pain

 - Repeated vastus lateralis force applies to fragment resulting in separation and nonunion

 Physical examination may reveal a larger than normal patella with localized tenderness over accessory fragment.
-A hemeatoma or patellar prominence may be felt.
+A hematoma or patellar prominence may be felt.